reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

 ```
 {: file="Bytecode Output" }

-It's also very important that the execution of the whole bytecode is not starting from the very beginning, in this case, "ExecuteUbergraph_BPA_ByteCode", but rather jump back and forth, so we will need to find out where the entry point is.
+It's also very important that the execution of the whole bytecode is not starting from the very beginning, in this case, `ExecuteUbergraph_BPA_ByteCode`, but rather jump back and forth, so we will need to find out where the entry point is.

 ## ReceiveBeginPlay
-When the actor is being executed, the `BeginPlay` will be triggered, an experienced Unreal Developer would realize that this `BeginPlay` is not the native `BeginPlay` function we are calling in c++ side, but rather a `BlueprintImplementableEvent` that has a custom name "BeginPlay".
-So this is where our blueprint will be executed.
+When the actor is being executed, the `BeginPlay` will be triggered, an experienced Unreal Developer would realize that this `BeginPlay` is not the native `BeginPlay` function we are calling in C++ side, but rather a `BlueprintImplementableEvent` that has a custom name "BeginPlay".
+So this is the starting point of our bytecode execution.

 ```cpp
 /** Event when play begins for this actor. */